IndexThePlanet/Logan/Proteins.md

 ## Dataset

 Protein sequences extracted from Logan contigs using Prodigal, then clustered at 50% identity using MMseqs2.
+This is "Logan50" as reported in the manuscript.

 ## Data format